Adithya12121992/SMSSpamClassification/README.md

 PREREQUISITE
 -------------------------
 The code in MLIndex.py is written/developed in python3.7 .
+(Python 3 and above is mandatory)
+Packages required : nltk, sklearn, pandas ,numpy Removal of Stopwords and Lemmatization : Download the nltk.download()

 SMS Spam Collection v.1
 -------------------------